top of page

 Neo-Orthodox (Karl Barth): God's self-revelation of Christ in the individual.
 Scripture is one of many witnesses to Christ, not necessarily revelation on its own.
 Experience and Tradition are downplayed

-Liberation Theology: Scriptural themes of justice and liberation, Experience, especially of the poor and oppressed, Praxis (action) that gives theological insight
+Liberation Theology: Scriptural themes of justice and liberation, Experience, especially of the poor and oppressed, Praxis (action) that gives theological insight which can be considered revelation

 Eastern Orthodoxy: Scripture, The Ecumenical Councils, Church Patriarchs, Liturgy and icons